stream-innovations/stream-connect-frontend/Description.README.md

 # StreamConnect Frontend
 Helping Open-sourced Stream Protocol projects

-## Reward Program: StreamConnect Rewards
+## Reward Program: Stream Protocol Rewards

 StreamConnect Rewards is a loyalty and engagement program designed to incentivize and reward members of the Stream Protocol community for their contributions and support.
 As a participant in StreamConnect Rewards, you can earn Stream Tokens by actively participating in various activities and helping to grow the Stream Protocol ecosystem.